photoprism/photoprism-docs/docs/developer-guide/api/thumbnails.md

 /api/v1/videos/51843134d75f4cbde534270cdd5954067f887ee6/public/avc
 ```

-Videos can be streamed if the browser supports it.
-The format is specified at the end, in this case MPEG-4 AVC.

 !!! note ""
-    The only target format currently available for transcoding is `avc`.
+    The only target format currently available for transcoding is `avc` (MPEG-4 AVC).
 Additional formats will become available in a future release.

 ## Thumbnail Types